ABVitali/PPC/README.md

         List<Integer> domain = IntStream.range(from, to).boxed().collect(Collectors.toList());
         return new Variable<>(name, domain, propagation);
    }
 ```
-#### N.B. to use after the class that implements the Backtracking it is needed to encapsulate all the variables in a list of variables.
+#### N.B. to use later the class that implements the Backtracking it is needed to encapsulate all the variables in a list of variables.

 ```
 List<Variable<Integer>> variables = new LinkedList<>();